rhinonix/penny-fincher/docs/guide/recurring-transactions.md

 - **Day of Month/Week**: Specific day when the transaction occurs
 - **Active Status**: Whether the recurring transaction is currently active

+## Accessing Recurring Transactions

+1. Navigate to the Transactions page in PennyFincher
+2. Click on the "Recurring Transactions" tab at the top of the page
+3. The interface will switch to show your recurring transactions

+The tabbed interface provides a clean separation between your regular transactions and recurring transaction templates.

 ## Adding a Recurring Transaction

 1. Navigate to the Transactions page in PennyFincher
-2. Scroll down to the "Recurring Transactions" section
+2. Click on the "Recurring Transactions" tab
-3. Click the "Add Recurring Transaction" button
+3. Click the "Add Recurring Transaction" button in the top right corner
 4. Fill in the details of your recurring transaction:
    - Description (e.g., "Netflix Subscription", "Rent Payment")
    - Account